0

 With the Paladin already confirmed for Season 11, speculation and evidence around the other playable class arriving with the Lord of Hatred expansion in 2026 have become a central topic in the community.
 Below, you’ll find a detailed look at the most discussed possibilities and the reasoning behind each, along with information on their expected release windows.

-Oracle - Lord of Hatred Expansion, Mid-2026
+• Oracle - Mid-2026

 A strong case has emerged for the Oracle as the next playable class launching with the Lord of Hatred expansion.
 The idea draws heavily from established lore about the Scovos Isles, which is where the expansion is set.
 Within Ascari society, Oracles serve as mystics and spiritual guides, setting them apart from the more martial Amazon caste.
 The Order of Seers, as they're known, is deeply involved in prophecy, spirit communion, and interpreting fate, offering a perspective that doesn’t align with either Heaven or Hell.